CHEQUES, TYPES OF CHEQUES AND THEIR FEATURES

 • Bearer Cheque: Bearer cheque is payable to the bearer i.e. whoever presents it.
 The bearer cheques us payable without any endorsement.
 It can be cashed over the counter without having to be endorsed by the person presenting it.

 • Crossed cheque: This is a cheque having two parallel lines drawn across its face.
-Crossed cheque cannot be cashed at the counter; it must be paid into a current account.
-Some words may be written between the parallel lines, e.g. “ & Co” or “Non negotiable”.
+Crossed cheques cannot be cashed at the counter; they must be paid into a current account.
+Some words may be written between parallel lines, e.g. “ & Co” or “Non-negotiable”.
 This helps to prevent fraudulent practices.

 Forms of crossing a cheque

 • General crossing: General crossing is a form of crossing in which two parallel transverse lines are drawn across the face of the cheque with or without the addition of the words “& Co” or “Non- negotiable”.
 This type of crossing prevents payments over the counter.
 The cheque can only be paid into a current account.
-There is no bank named on it.
+There is no bank name on it.

 • Special crossing: In special crossing, the name of a bank is inserted between the transverse lines.
-This restricts payment to a specific named bank.
+This restricts payment to a specifically named bank.
 The effect is to make the cheque payable only to the banker specified in the crossing.
 It is a« precautionary measure to make a cheque safer.

 Other forms of special crossing